A partnership with Google

-- Code that could be brought inline with best practices
+- Plugin code that needed to be brought in line with WordPress coding best practices

-- The most requested features or updates from plugin users
+- The most requested features or updates from existing plugin users

-- The requirements to bring the plugin inline with the latest AMP technical specifications
+- The technical requirements needed to bring the plugin inline with the latest AMP specifications

 - The requirements to bring the plugin inline with the latest AMP features

-This process produced a clear path forward, as well as identified “quick wins” that the team executed on within the discovery phase to address a number of the more pressing problems of the plugin.
+This process produced a clear path forward, as well as identified “quick wins” that the team executed on within the discovery phase itself to address a number of the more pressing problems.

 The AMP plugin presents a huge opportunity to impact 30% of the web.
 WordPress democratizes publishing and the AMP plugin empowers publishers on the platform to provide a great experience for their readers.